willsyn7/FullstackTS1/README.md

 ## Getting Started

-- [ ] Fork and clone this repository.
+- [ X] Fork and clone this repository.
 If you need a refresher, just follow the instructions found [here](https://github.com/CodesmithLLC/dev-environment-setup/blob/main/fork-clone.md)!

-- [ ] Run `npm install` to install initial dependencies
+- [X ] Run `npm install` to install initial dependencies

 NOTE: You may need to add additional dependencies while building your application.